frizfealer/knowledge_base/slipbox/t0a.md

 **Date time:** 2024-02-17T13:46
 ## Contents
-Embrace the profound truth that the present is all aspects of life.
-Dwell in the 'now,' venturing into the past or future only when necessity calls.
+Dwell in the 'now,' venturing into the past or future only when necessity calls, because the present is all aspects of life.

 ## References
 [[PPN-12]]